 Tips to help with hay fever

 1) Cleaning - One of the most basic things you can do is make sure your house is regularly hovered and cleaned or dusted.
 As mentioned above my other half suffers a bit and around this time we more than normal up the ante on our dusting and hovering to help her.
-And if you go outside changing your clothes, or showering will help rid you body of pollen that could be transferred into your home.
+And if you go outside changing your clothes or showering will help rid your body of pollen that could be transferred into your home.

 2) Vaseline - To combat hay fever you could use the old trick of Vaseline.
-If you put some around your nostrils, it will cause the pollen to stick to it and not go up your nose.
+If you put some around your nostrils, it will cause the pollen to stick to it and not go up to your nose.
 Clever.

 3) Lagad Lacrima - It’s a common case that our eyes are subject to the symptoms of dry eyes.
 From extensive use of computer or TV screens, wearing contact lenses, effects of ageing or blepharitis or even cold, air-conditioned environments, our eyes can become dry, gritty, tired and irritated.
 Effective treatments are out there, but sometimes we want an alternative to drops or gels.

-Lagad Lacrima is a dual purpose, easy-to-take food supplement that helps protect our eyes from that irritating, dry sensation that dry eyes cause.
+Lagad Lacrima is a dual purpose, an easy-to-take food supplement that helps protect our eyes from that irritating, dry sensation that dry eyes cause.
 By helping to promote the production of your tears, this supplement relieves you of discomfort.
 Lagad Lacrima also contains important antioxidants, vitamins and minerals that are found naturally in the human body including; Omega 3, Borage Oil, Zinc and more.
 These all help to reduce oxidative stress on the eye – both a cause and consequence of dry eyes.
 The recommended dose for Lagad Lacrima is two soft gels a day – preferably alongside a meal.